DrakirL/DrakirL.github.io/p10/rules/general.md

 5 | 10 | 15 | 20 | 25 | 30
 :---|:---|:---|:---|:---|:---
 Trivial | Easy | Moderate | Challenging | Formidable | Essentially Impossible

-<br><br>
+#### <br>
 Then, the charcter being tested rolls a d20 and add any relevant modifiers.
 If the total for the roll matches or exceeds the Difficulty, the attempt is a success.
 Otherwise, it's a failure. <br>
-Since Tests are made when both succeess and failure are acceptable outcomes, rolling a natural 1 is always a failure and a natural 20 is always a success. <br>
+Because Tests are made when success and failure are both equally acceptable outcomes, rolling a natural 1 is always a failure and a natural 20 is always a success. <br>
-If you are forced to make a Test, you can always choose to fail it if so wish.
+If you are forced to make a Test, you can always choose to fail if so wish.

 ## Attribute/Skill Bonuses
 You will essentially never be asked to just "make a Test" without any additional information. <br>